This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - You will lie on your back and place your feet on footrests called stirrups.
 Your healthcare provider will gently insert a device called a speculum into your vagina.
-The speculum is used to open the walls of your vagina so he can see your cervix.
+The speculum is used to open the walls of your vagina so your provider can see your cervix.

-- Your healthcare provider will gently scrape your cervix and vaginal areas for cell samples.
+- Your provider will gently take cell samples from your cervix and vagina.
 The samples are placed in a container with liquid or on a glass slide.
 They are sent to a lab and examined for abnormal cells.
-A test for Human Papillomavirus (HPV) may be done at the same time.
+A test for human papillomavirus (HPV) may be done at the same time.
 HPV is a sexually transmitted virus that can cause changes in cervical cells.

 Your healthcare provider will tell you when you can expect your Pap smear results.
 You may have some spotting the day of your procedure.

 How often to get a Pap smear:

 Pap smears usually start at age 21 and continue until age 65.
 A Pap smear alone may be done every 3 years.
 An HPV test alone or with a Pap smear may be done every 5 years, starting at age 30.
 You may need Pap smears more often or after age 65 if you have any of the following:

 - A history of cervical cancer, or a high risk for cervical cancer